jalil-M/jalil-M.github.io/index.md

 	- What defines one household's social status?
 	- What are the popular key components of our healthiness?
 	- Is there a correlation between food consumption and social status?
-	- And...what's on BC cafeteria's menu? (looking at food datasets made you hungry...)
+	- ...what's on BC cafeteria's menu? (looking at food datasets made you hungry...)

 But most importantly, this young data scientist is on verge of having answers to these questions.
 In fact, this data story will unveil the many analysis and discoveries from our data scientist, through these two datasets (Dunnhummby, and Open Food Facts Databases).
 Welcome to a typical day of a DLAB scientist...